NanomatchGmbH/diadem_image_template/README.md

 Inside the diadem\_image\_template folder: Make sure there is nothing uncommited in the repository and call `../scripts/build_docker_image.sh`.
 The image will be tagged with the output of git describe (i.e. the most current tag modified).

 ### Testing the image
 The image should now contain all dependencies required to execute your scientific software.
 If you run pytest, the image will be tested with all combinations of Calculators defined in `Calculators/*.yml` and `Molecules` defined in tests/inputs/molecules`.
 For every test done, a folder tests/calculator/molecule will be generated.
 If the test was successful, the generated result.yml will be put into this folder.
-If you move result.yml to result_reference.yml and add it to the repository, the next time a test is run, the two dictionaries will be compared and an error generated if they differ.
+Check it and add it to the repository, the next time a test is run, the two dictionaries will be compared and an error generated if they differ.